bozdoz/wp-plugin-leaflet-map/readme.txt

 * First Version.
 Basic map creation and marker creation.

 == Upgrade Notice ==

+= 2.11.4 =
+Fix to a race condition issue with custom scripts changing leaflet rendering methods

 = 2.11.3 =
 Fix for rendering circles (fix to 2.11.2)